Elachista regificella

 Elachista regificella is a moth of the family Elachistidae, with a restricted distribution in Europe.

 Description

 The wingspan is about 8 mm.
 Adults are on wing in July in one generation per year.

 The larvae feed on greater wood-rush (Luzula sylvatica) mining the leaves of their host plant.
-Young larvae create a very narrow mine running parallel to the midrib.
-The mine then suddenly widens to almost the full width of the leaf.
-The frass is deposited in the transition area between the mine types.
 Pupation takes place outside of the mine.
-They are greenish black with a pale honey coloured head.
-Larvae can be found from autumn to mid-June of the following year.

 Distribution

 The moth has been found in Great Britain and Romania.
 It might also occur in the Netherlands.